In Scotland, anyone can call themselves a qualified dog or cat "behaviourist", "trainer", "psychologist", "listener", or "whisperer".

 Why choose me?

-- I am accredited through the Association for the Study of Animal Behaviour as a Certificated Clinical Animal Behaviourist (CCAB), one of only 35 in the UK, and the highest standard achievable for behaviourists.
+- I am accredited through the Association for the Study of Animal Behaviour as a Certificated Clinical Animal Behaviourist (CCAB) - the highest standard achievable for behaviourists.
+I'm the only CCAB in the Edinburgh area.

 - I have a Bachelor of Science degree (Psychology and Zoology double major) and Master of Veterinary Studies degree with first class honours in companion animal behaviour.